 You should set out the level of service you plan to provide for your customers over the planning period.
 This should detail the frequency that you plan to restrict water supplies for your household and non-household customers.
 Your level of service should be supported by the use of appropriate and evidence based assumptions and methodologies and be consistent with your drought plan.
 You should describe how you have engaged your customers and stakeholders, and how you have taken account of their views and requirements in developing your level of service.
+You should consider the costs and benefits of changing your level of service.
 When considering how to communicate resilience with your customers, you may wish to consider the UKWIR risk based planning report and developing resilience metrics.

 For water companies in England, you should present your level of service for each level of demand restrictions as an average annual percentage risk over the first 25 years of your plan.
-Your actual level of service may vary over the planning period as you implement measures to meet your supply-demand balance and/or improve your resilience.
+Your actual level of service may vary over the planning period as you implement measures to meet your supplydemand balance and/or improve your resilience.
 You should set out how your actual level of service will vary across the planning period.